-As part of Helen Newberry Joy Hospital's commitment to the health and wellbeing of our patients, we have a well established, on-site anticoagulation clinic.
-Conveniently located within the Hospital, patients who take anticoagulation medications have easy access to Pharmacist-managed support and monitoring of their medications such as Coumadin (Warfarin).
+As part of Helen Newberry Joy Hospital's commitment to the health and well-being of our patients, we have a well established, on-site anticoagulation clinic.
+Conveniently located in the Hospital, patients who take anticoagulation medications have easy access to Pharmacist-managed support and monitoring of their medications such as Coumadin (Warfarin).

 What is a Coumadin Clinic?

 A Coumadin - or anticoagulation - Clinic is a simple and convenient way to monitor anticoagulant medications which are used to help prevent blood clots.
 Patients taking anticoagulants need to be aware of the potential for very serious side-effects that can occur if their medication is not properly monitored and managed.